YifanZou1210/MiniReact/.github/ISSUE_TEMPLATE/issue-template.md

+---
+name: Issue/Backlog Template
+about: Report a bug or add new feature backlog in the project
+title: ''
+labels: backlog, bug
+assignees: ''
+---

-# Issue Title: [Short description of the issue or feature]
+## Issue Title: [Short description of the issue or feature]

 ---